shania-codes/thewhiteroom/README.md

 - Scratch pad area for notes and drawing
 - On screen calculators (different types depending on the questions/level/grade basic->scientific->graphing->idk all based on Casio recommended in England)

+- Think of more features and integrate with "Routes" to add a custom route learn maths from the foundations up to A-Level (high school) level)
 - Check if mathmagician_base and base html templates can be merged in some way to not have two base templates or any missing features.
 - Make real art for the different ranks and make rank ups based on quizzes to prove you learnt all pre requisites and can move up (also linked with route)
 -->